|Gary G. Mittelbach|

 COMMUNITY ECOLOGY TEXTBOOK

-Much of my time over the last five years has been spent writing a textbook on Community Ecology, which is now finished and available from Sinauer Associates Inc. (June 2012).
+Much of my time in recent years has been spent writing a textbook on Community Ecology, which is now finished and available from Sinauer Associates.
 For more information, including a full table of contents, a downloadable sample chapter on Biodiversity and Ecosystem Functioning, and instructions for ordering or requesting an examination copy, please see the Sinauer web site at

 The book is also available from Amazon.com and Barnes and Noble.